Evaluating Climate Policy Options, Costs and Benefits

 Congress periodically proposes legislation to lower greenhouse gas emissions, and EPA economists analyze these bills as part of the legislative process.
 EPA analyses have shown that comprehensive, market-based climate legislation can transform the U.S. energy system and reduce greenhouse gas emissions, all at relatively low cost.

 Taking actions to reduce greenhouse gas emissions yields important economic benefits.
 These benefits are from the reduced risk to human health and welfare that results from lower emissions of greenhouse gases and less global warming and climate change.
-EPA and other federal agencies have developed Social Cost of Carbon (SCC) estimates to assess the economic benefits of rulemakings that reduce carbon dioxide (CO2) emissions.
+EPA and other federal agencies have developed Social Cost of Carbon (SC-CO2) estimates to assess the economic benefits of rulemakings that reduce carbon dioxide (CO2) emissions.
 When agencies prepare to issue regulations implementing the laws enacted by Congress, they must justify proposed regulations by assessing their cost and benefits to the economy and society.
-The SCC is used in the benefits part of the cost-benefit analysis.
-For a regulation that decreases emissions, the SCC represents the damage avoided--or the benefit of the regulation--on a dollar-per-ton-of-CO2-avoided basis.
+The SC-CO2 is typically used in the benefits part of the cost-benefit analysis.
+For a regulation that decreases emissions, the SC-CO2 represents the damage avoided--or the benefit of the regulation--for marginal reductions of CO2.

-These benefit estimates, however, are not complete because current models do not yet capture all of the important physical, ecological, and economic impacts of rising levels of CO2 in the atmosphere that are recognized in the literature.
-In addition, the SCC does not capture the added benefits from reductions in other pollutants, such as particulate matter, that are often achieved through regulations targeting greenhouse gas emissions.
+As discussed in the supporting technical documentation (PDF, 21 pp, 1 MB), however, these benefit estimates are not complete because current models do not yet capture all of the important physical, ecological, and economic impacts of rising levels of CO2 in the atmosphere that are recognized in the literature.
+Nonetheless, these estimates and the discussion of their limitations in the supporting technical documentation represent the best available information about the social benefits of CO2 reductions to inform benefit-cost analysis.

 Research Underlying EPA Economic Modeling of Climate Policies: